-Ricardo Quinones is a scholar-critic, professor emeritus of Claremont McKenna College.
-He is the author of such prize-winning volumes as The Changes of Cain: Violence and the Lost Brother in Cain-Abel Literature (1991), Dualisms: The Agons of the Modern World (2007), and Erasmus and Voltaire: Why They Still Matter (2010).
+Ricardo Quinones was a scholar-critic, professor emeritus of Claremont McKenna College.
+He was the author of such prize-winning volumes as The Changes of Cain: Violence and the Lost Brother in Cain-Abel Literature (1991), Dualisms: The Agons of the Modern World (2007), and Erasmus and Voltaire: Why They Still Matter (2010).

 39 West Press is honored to feature the poetry of Mr. Quinones.